Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

 ## [0] What is AGN

-AGN is a generic set of rules, describing general syntax of most if not all aban family of languages.
+AGN is a generic syntax, used by most if not all aban family of languages.

-What AGN really do, is describing a graph inside a text file.
+What AGN is really doing, is describing a graph.

-Semantic of information represented is none of AGN concern.
+Semantic of information presented is none of AGN concern.

 ## [2] Documents